 Shukokai Karate Academy Classes

 All classes are mixed, for students of any age from 4 years to Adult.
-Karate is a skilful martial art but at the same time it is intended to be enjoyed by the students and get them fit.
+Karate is a skillful martial art but at the same time it is intended to be enjoyed by the students and get them fit.
 Students will learn self-control and how to share, work and have trust in others.
 Beginners will be introduced to the basics of karate including stances, punching, kicking and blocking.
 There will be general fitness training, self-defence and some bag and pad work which will lead on to sparring techniques, ring craft and sparring itself.
-Students also learn different forms or sequences of moves known as kata and their application to real life situations.
+Students also learn different forms or sequences of moves known as Kata and their application to real life situations.
 In addition students will learn about the etiquette of karate including politeness and respect.
 All students are taught that "The ultimate aim of the martial arts lies not in victory or defeat but in the perfection of the character of its participants".
 Games are incorporated into the training to ensure that students, particularly the youngest ones, enjoy themselves whilst getting fit.

 Fight Club is for more experienced students and concentrates on sparring and sparring techniques.
 Beginners will be able to progress to joining that session after they have successfully passed their first grading after about 3 to 4 months.

-Advanced Karateka will learn complex Kata and sparring techniques which are taught at a very high standard by National and International champion Sensei Katie.
+Advanced Karateka will learn complex Kata and sparring techniques which are taught at a very high standard by National and International champion Sensei Katie Simpson.
 Any student who would like to join the club from another style, graded to any level, will be assessed and graded to the level seen fit by the instructors at the Shukokai Karate Academy.

 Students are graded approximately every 4-6 months for junior grades and slightly longer for more senior grades.
 A student's progress from one coloured belt to another starting on white belt and progressing to white/yellow, yellow, orange, green, blue, purple, brown and black.
 Grading's depend upon a student's progress, attitude, application and attendance.